tylervz/ui5-cordova-ios-sample-app/README.md

 # Hello UI5 Cordova

-This Cordova project demonstrates an issue with using OpenUI5 and Cordova iOS when running the app on iOS 12.
+This Cordova project demonstrates an issue with using OpenUI5 and Cordova iOS when running the app is on iOS 12.

 I'm not sure if the bugs are a Cordova issue or an OpenUI5 issue since the app runs fine on iOS 11, 13 and 14.